aindj/k-SLAM/README.md

 Please contact david.ainsworth08@imperial.ac.uk with any questions or for updates regarding k-SLAM <br />
 A web application (beta) is provided at http://www.sbg.bio.ic.ac.uk/~slam for preliminary analysis of small datasets.
+(Note: I am no longer at Imperial College and this site is not being maintained)
 # k-SLAM

 NEWS: